ellenbuckley/ellenbuckley.github.io/README.md

-# ellenbuckleyDESCRIPTION=This is the website for the Buckley Lab at University of Illinois.
+# This is the website for the Buckley Lab at University of Illinois.
 The research focus of this group is to understand the dynamics of sea ice and the polar oceans, crucial components of the Earth's climate system.

 Visit **[www.ellenbuckley.com](https://www.ellenbuckley.com)** 🚀